 So went the famous opening gambit of the Original series of Star Trek in 1966, spoken by the Captain – James T Kirk.
 Who burst onto the screens in full sweaty macho glory.
-Tripping over himself to romance the ladies, have a fight with a big lizard or an annoying Irishman from his academy, or eulogise his way out of a situation with the kind of breathy dramatic insight that could have been afforded to a stage actor, musing his way through Richard the III or MacBeth.
+Tripping over himself to romance the ladies,fight big lizards – or an annoying Irishman from his academy, or eulogise his way out of a situation with the kind of breathy dramatic insight that could have been afforded to a stage actor, musing his way through Richard III or MacBeth.

 He was hammy – but this brought an incredible charisma and playful humour which was the complete antypothesis to Jeffrey Hunter’s sombre and clinical take on the Starship Captain in the original pilot The Cage – 1965

 Kirk’s mission was simple, go out into the galaxy for five years and have a good poke around and see what could be discovered.
 He was Horatio Hornblower aboard the HMS Discovery, on a mission to “seek out new life and new civilisations” and alien women!

 Shatner was a hardworking actor who had tread the boards throughout his youth and had transferred his breathy clipped dramatic tones to TV and Silver screen.
 Strangely, he never quite hit the big time in terms of a leading man as a number of projects either never quite got off the ground, or weren’t publicised as much as they deserved.
 Despite star turns in Judgement At Nuremberg – 1960 and The Intruder – 1962 which garnered much praise for Shatner, but nothing more.